 The second #1 by a Girl Group was “Please Mr. Postman” by The Marvelettes in December of 1961.
 It was the first #1 record for Motown.
 By the way, I remember seeing a letter sent by one of my sisters (I think it was Janice) who co-opted a line from that song.
 She wrote a very large D on the envelope, and after that D was a column of hyphenated words…-liver, -letter, -sooner, -better.
 Hope the postman got a smile out of that.

 And then there were more.
-The Ronettes (above) and The Crystals were two Girl Groups produced by Phil Spector.
+The Crystals (left) and The Ronettes were two Girl Groups produced by Phil Spector.
 The Crystals hit #1 with “He’s A Rebel” in 1962.
 The song was written by singer-songwriter Gene Pitney, who had sixteen of his own Top 40 hits in the ’60’s.
 Two other big hits for The Crystals came in 1963…Da Doo Ron Ron (#3), and “Then He Kissed Me” (#6).
 Both were written by the team of Jeff Berry & Ellie Greenwich, along with Phil Spector.
 Those same three also wrote the #1 hit “Chapel Of Love” by The Dixie Cups.
 Spector became know for his “Wall Of Sound” production technique, where he layered on multiple instruments (such as 3 pianos at once) and lots of backing vocals.

 Phil Spector did the same thing for The Ronettes.
 In 1963, their hits were “Be My Baby” (#2), and “Baby I Love You” (#24).
 Again, both songs were written by Berry, Greenwich, and Spector.
 “Walking In The Rain” made #23 in 1964, a song written by the team of Barry Mann & Cynthia Weil, along with Phil Spector.
 The song was a Grammy Award winner.
 The Ronettes were named for lead singer Veronica “Ronnie” Bennett, who became Ronnie Spector (Phil’s wife).
 The Ronettes bring us back to The Beatles.
 The Ronettes toured with The Beatles in England (January of 1964), and became friends with the band.
 They also opened for The Beatles during the band’s final tour in 1966.